bintracker/bintracker/docs/setup.md

 If you haven't done so already, install [MAME](https://mamedev.org) and make sure `mame64` is in your search path.
 If your MAME executable is not named "mame64", edit the file `config/emulators.scm` accordingly.

 For most target systems you want to emulate, you will also need to obtain ROM files.
 Copy ROM files to `roms/MACHINE`, where MACHINE is MAME's target system identifier string.
-Bintracker itself does not ship ROM files.
+Bintracker itself does not ship ROM files except for a handful of open source replacement ROMs.

+Once you've completed these steps, you can run the `bintracker` executable in the `build` directory.

 ### MacOS, BSD, Windows